-Security measures for access to our computer systems
+Security measures for access to our computer systems; and

 We will review and update our security measures from time to time.

-In addition, Professional Hospitality will review the personal information held by Us from time to time, ensuring that information which is no longer needed for a purpose for which it was initially collected is destroyed or de-identified (provided it is lawful for us to do so).
+In addition, Professional Hospitality will review the personal information held by Us from time to time, ensuring that information which is no longer needed for any purpose for which it may be used or disclosed is destroyed or de-identified (provided it is lawful for us to do so).

 Your privacy on the internet